1whohears/DiamondStarCombat/README.md

 A Minecraft Aircraft Combat mod inspired by Mcheli.
 Planes, Radars, Missiles, Explosions!
 Customize your vehicle's weapon loadout.
 You can use a radar to shoot a missile at a target beyond your render distance.
 Shoot heat seeking missiles at nearby planes and use flares to defend yourself in dynamic dog fights.
 Use uhh...real life inspired flight physics to pull of baller maneuvers.
 Or shoot laser guided bombs at enemies on the ground.

-Join the discord for development updates and let me know if you want to contibute to the project.
+Join the discord for development updates and let me know if you want to contribute to the project.
 Scroll down for a few words I have on contributing.

 https://discord.gg/dWgQTRxCJm